awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 ### Example: Using an Origin\-Response Trigger to Update the Error Status Code to 200\-OK<a name="lambda-examples-custom-error-static-body"></a>

 This function demonstrates how you can update the response status to 200 and generate static body content to return to the viewer in the following scenario:
-+ The function is triggered in an origin response
++ The function is triggered in an origin response\.
-+ The response status from the origin server is an error status code \(4xx or 5xx\)
++ The response status from the origin server is an error status code \(4xx or 5xx\)\.

 ------
 #### [ Node\.js ]